bilias/rqwatch/README.md

 # Rqwatch

-Rqwatch is quarantine monitoring and watch system for [Rspamd](https://rspamd.com), written in PHP.
-It provides a web framework to monitor all incoming emails passing through your mail gateway, accessible both by administrators and recipient users.
+Rqwatch is a quarantine monitoring and watch system for [Rspamd](https://rspamd.com), written in PHP.
+It provides a web framework to monitor all incoming emails passing through your mail gateway, accessible to both by administrators and recipient users.

 An API is available to insert data from Rspamd.
-This API is used by the Rspamd ([Metadata Exporter plugin](https://docs.rspamd.com/modules/metadata_exporter)) to export raw emails and headers (both mail and Rspamd headers) and store that metadata in a database.
+This API is used by the Rspamd [Metadata Exporter plugin](https://docs.rspamd.com/modules/metadata_exporter) to export raw emails and headers (both mail and Rspamd headers) and store that metadata in a database.

 Depending on the action taken by Rspamd and the configuration, raw emails can be saved in local quarantine storage to be examined and released by administrators or recipient users, if desired.